Ohara124c41/Udacity_Projects_Master_Repo/README.md

-# Udacity_Projects_Master_Repo
+# Udacity Projects Master Repo

+Welcome to the Udacity Projects Master Repo!
+If you are an MSc in Artificial Intelligence candidate at the Udacity Institute of AI & Technology, this repo can help you to succeed in your coursework.

-Contains my solutions for various Nanodegree Programs (Robotics, Artificial Intelligence, Machine Learning, Deep Reinforcement Learning, Computer Vision, Sensor Fusion, Flying Cars).
+This repo contains my solutions for various Nanodegree Programs (Robotics, Artificial Intelligence, Machine Learning, Deep Reinforcement Learning, Computer Vision, Sensor Fusion, Flying Cars, etc.).
+Additionally, several of the elective courses are covered.

-This repository contains my completed project solutions for various Udacity Nanodegrees.
-The projects are sorted by the relative Udacity School with the more recent completions at the top (my software development skills improved over time :rocket:).
+The projects were originally sorted by the relative Udacity School, with the more recent completions at the top (my software development skills improved over time :rocket:).
+However, some of the newer programs that superceded previous content are intertwined (i.e., the Machine Learning with Pytorch replaced the original Machine Learning Nanodegree material).

-All projects can be used for inspiration but please follow the **Udacity Honor Code** and reference any "borrowed" material.
+All projects can be used for inspiration, but please follow the **Udacity Honor Code** and reference any "borrowed" material.
 Caveat emptor: use at your own risk (dura lex sed lex).

 ## School of Artificial Intelligence